SansUndertaleLab/stackpiler/README.md

 ### A new programming language.

 how to use stack:
+Paragraph:

-write code in test.stack
+  - write code in test.stack

-run "fullrun.py" to compile and run. (requires js2py) run "build.py" to only build run "compiler.py" to only compile. run "injector.py" to inject built code to js run "run.py" to run code. (requires js2py)
+  - run "fullrun.py" to compile, inject and run. (requires js2py) <br>
+  - run "build.py" to only compile and inject. <br>
+  - run "compiler.py" to only compile. <br>
+  - run "injector.py" to inject built code to js. <br>
+  - run "run.py" to run code. (requires js2py)<br><br>

 ```